NtFreX/NtFreX.Audio/README.md

 ![Build and test](https://github.com/NtFreX/NtFreX.Audio/workflows/Build%20and%20test/badge.svg)
 ![Publish to nuget](https://github.com/NtFreX/NtFreX.Audio/workflows/Publish%20to%20nuget/badge.svg)

-This .net core library provides functionality to read audio containers, sample wave data, convert between audio formats and play/record wave data.
+This .net core library provides functionality to

+ - read audio containers
+ - sample wave data
+ - convert between audio formats
+ - play/record wave data

 The entry point should most of the time be the `AudioEnvironment` class.

 This is a takeout of the library architecture.
-A speciality of this library is the WaveEnumerableAudioContainer which allows you to create audio modification pipelines which do not allocate/copy the whole stream.
+A speciality of this library is the `WaveEnumerableAudioContainer` which allows you to create audio modification pipelines which do not allocate/copy the whole stream.

 ![img](./resources/doc/architecture.jpg)